Margarete Seeler: Biography

 After World War II, Seeler was able to leave East Germany and move to West Germany.
 In 1958, she moved to the United States, to teach at The Putney School.
 From 1965 to 1985, she taught at the University of Connecticut.
-Notable students of Seeler include Mariluisa Barz.
+Notable students of Seeler include Mariluisa Barz and Gordon Merrick.

 Seeler often worked with pewterer Frances Felten, providing the enamel work on the top of her pewter.
 Seeler's work is included in public museum collections including the Museum of Fine Arts, Boston, the National Galleries of Scotland, among others.